Ninja-Cookie/NinjaUtils/README.md

 - Toggle Mouse.

 This was created from scratch, with mild reference to [SpeedUtils](https://github.com/realJomoko/SpeedUtils/) on how some things are done, so the code and structure aint as pretty, but it works.

+TriggerTools.cs is taken directly from [SpeedUtils](https://github.com/realJomoko/SpeedUtils/) (Not including some edits), all credit goes to that and its creator(s).